OpenEvalProject/evals/manuscripts/elife-29639/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/29639/elife-29639-fig4-v2.jpg)

 **Figure 4.:** (A) A 250 ms snippet of the real spectrogram (Figure 3B) zoomed in.
 The yellow box indicates a region for comparing the across frequency correlations across the different spectrograms (see G).
 (B) The reconstructed stimulus from the ANFs shows that temporal features of the stimulus can be reconstructed down to approximately 5–10 ms (visual estimate), which is coarser than the resolution of the spectrogram (2 ms).
 (C) The EPSPfail reconstruction appears similar to the ANF reconstruction, with an overall smoother appearance.
 (D) The SBC reconstruction appears more ‘vertical’, that is, with more correlation across frequencies (see G) and less modulation, but otherwise temporally sharp (see E).
 (E) The temporal precision of the different reconstructions was assessed by the width of the autocorrelation (inset: width of peak), resolved at multiple heights (inset: horizontal lines, black to red) relative to the correlation at Δt = 0 (inset: maximum).
 The SBC (blue) reconstruction was most precise, while the EPSPfail (grey) was least precise (2-way ANOVA with factors ‘relative height’ and ‘response type’, see panel for p-values, n = 10 stimulus sections).
 (F) The emphasis of the temporal modulations was overall similar with a significant overrepresentation of the 100–160 Hz in the SBC reconstruction (PSD = power spectral density, 2 SEM shown, however, very small variation, see panel for p-values, black dots indicate regions of significant deviation with False-Discovery-Rates at p<0.001, Benjamini and Hochberg, 1995).
 (G) The spectral correlation of SBC was larger than for ANFs and EPSPfail for large frequency separations (>2 kHz, see panel for p-values).
-Correlations were computed for different frequency separations (abscissa), but within each time-bin.10.7554/eLife.29639.012Figure 4—source data 1.fail activity.
+Correlations were computed for different frequency separations (abscissa), but within each time-bin.

 We compared the dynamic range of the individual reconstructions by computing conditional level densities (CLD, see Methods for details).
 Each entry is a conditional probability Pcond (shown in grayscale) of a level in the reconstruction (ordinate), given that the same spectrotemporal bin in the real stimulus had a given level (abscissa).
 The CLDs (Figure 3F–H) reflected the differences in level representation (described above) by steeper slopes (yellow lines) for ANFs and EPSPfail.
 All three slopes were differed from each other, that is the 95% confidence intervals of the slopes are non-overlapping (ANF: [0.54 ,0.542], EPSPfail: [0.6 ,0.602], SBC: [0.427, 0.429]).
 To directly compare the CLDs, we subtracted pairs of CLDs for two response types (Figure 3I/J).
 Differences in level representation were particularly salient at the high and low-level edges (high and low level ends).